lw8192/Red-Team-Dev/Python/README.md

 Polymorphism: enable class specific behavior.
 Encapsulation: secure and protect attributes / methods.
 Overloading: customize methods depending on paramaters, making code extensible and modular.

+## Debugging
+IdentationError: use tabnanny to check for mixed tabs / spaces in your script:

+    python -m tabnanny script.py